CSCfi/csc-env-matlab/README.md

 * LICENSING
     - Select appropriate license for the installation.
-    - Select the license file `network.lic`.
+    - Select the license file `license.lic`.
 * DESTINATION
     - Select path to the installation directory.
 * PRODUCTS